realglebivanov/hstd/README.md

 # hstd Deployment Guide

+> This project is for educational purposes only.
+It is not intended for use in circumventing lawful restrictions or enabling unauthorized access to networks or services.

 This repository currently has four deployable roles:

 1. `xray_server`: the required public VLESS+REALITY server.
 2. `xray_proxy`: the required TCP proxy for `xray_server`, plus the HTTPS subscription/admin service.
 3. `xray_xhttpserver`: an optional VLESS+XHTTP+TLS server meant to sit behind a CDN.
-4. `hstd`: an optional local Debian router/client that runs `xrayvpn`, Wi-Fi AP services, Transmission, and Navidrome.
+4. `hstd`: an optional local Debian router/client that runs `xrayvpnd`, Wi-Fi AP services, Transmission, and Navidrome.

 `inventories/all.py` deploys all four roles.
 The minimal public deployment is `xray_server` plus `xray_proxy`.